SDKs

 4. Create `MailrithClient(api_key=...)` at the start of the script.

-5. Call one list endpoint with a small `limit` to confirm authentication and workspace scope.
+5. Call one list endpoint with a small `limit` to confirm that authentication works and the key has the expected workspace scope.

 6. For large syncs, loop through cursor pages as explained in [Pagination](https://mailrith.com/developers/pagination.md).